UBC-MDS/SharpEdge/CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant homepage](http://contributor-covenant.org/version/1/4), version 1.4.
+This Code of Conduct is adapted from the [Contributor Covenant homepage](http://contributor-covenant.org/version/1/4), version 1.4 and inspired by the [Carpentries Code of Conduct](https://docs.carpentries.org/policies/coc/).